-3.1 Environmental impact assessment
+3.1 ENVIRONMENTAL IMPACT ASSESSMENT

 Field visit was conducted after the feasibility study (FS) and Detailed Design (DD) have been completed with scope and corridors of impacts are determined.
-During the site visit, consultation was conducted with the targeted village that potentially affected by this sub-project with sub-project detailed design and information disseminated.
+During the site visit, consultation was conducted with the targeted village that potentially affected by this subproject with sub-project detailed design and information disseminated.
 The reassessment of the sub-project activities is shown that the sub-project location is not located near the protected areas or sensitive habitats or its buffer zone.
 The sub-project does not have impacts on any cultural resources (both physical and intangible) and to result in restrictions access to land and forest resources.
 According to the discussion with villagers, subproject locations are potential to have a risk of floods due to climate change.
 Floods have been occurred frequently since the year 2018 by the water level rise from Xebangfai River.
 Currently, only dry season rice cultivation has been practiced.
-However, the irrigation scheme can not supply irrigated water to all command area due to high water seepage and slop erosion of earth main canal and secondary canals.
-Therefore, brick masonry construction of the left secondary canal from Km 0+200 - 0+300 will bring benefit to farmers not only rice cultivation but also vegetables and other cash crops as well as animal feed.
+However, the irrigation scheme cannot supply irrigated water to all command area due to high water seepage and slop erosion of earth main canal and secondary canals.
+Therefore, brick masonry concrete construction of main canal from Km 1+750-1+865 and the rehabilitation of the distribution network system (LSC4 from km 0+000 - 0+300) will bring benefit to farmers not only rice cultivation but also vegetables and other cash crops as well as animal feed.

 However, Potential environmental impacts related to construction are minor due to the scale of activities and their nature.
 However, they can be mitigated by providing the environmental code of practice (ECOP) such as transportation of material to the construction site may sometimes generate dust and noise.
 Farmers will be temporarily disturbed and has insufficient water to supply for rice field due to the construction of civil work will be implemented by the dry season which most of farmers working for dry season rice cultivation.
-However, construction works will spend approximately less than a month; a number of workers are estimated 10-15 people and local people willing to be workers during construction of sub-project activities. therefore, no camp will be constructed in the work site due to workers will be returned to their home after working hours.
+However, construction works will spend approximately a month and half; a number of workers are estimated 20-25 people and local people willing to be workers during construction of subproject activities. therefore, no camp will be constructed in the work site due to workers will be returned to their home after working hours.